anton-johansson/cxf-write-headers-after-body/README.md

 The main idea is that some API's require an `Authorization`-header that depends on the body.
 For example `Authorization: MyApp <base64(sha1(body + secret key))>`.

+There is a related [JIRA issue](https://issues.apache.org/jira/browse/CXF-7627) for this.

 ## Scenarios